Skip to main content

 • For the purpose of this project, compensation includes: salary or fee, health benefits, retirement benefits, life insurance, vacation/PTO, parental leave, professional development funds, flexible work arrangements, and any other employee benefits offered by the organization.

-Who should participate in ArtsPay NJ?
+Who participates in ArtsPay NJ?

 • One survey (~20 minutes) will be filled out by individual arts workers about their own experience.
 Each individual will report their own compensation information, demographics, and job satisfaction through a mix of multiple choice and open-ended questions.